sectasy0/zcached/README.md

-# zcached - A simple in-memory cache
+# zcached - A Lightweight In-Memory Cache System

-Welcome to `zcached`, a lightweight and efficient in-memory caching system akin to databases like Redis.
-This README serves as a guide to understanding, setting up, and utilizing effectively.
+Welcome to `zcached`, a nimble and efficient in-memory caching system resembling databases like Redis.
+This README acts as a comprehensive guide, aiding in comprehension, setup, and optimal utilization.

 ## Introduction
-`zcached` is designed to provide fast, in-memory caching capabilities similar to popular databases such as Redis.
-It aims to be user-friendly, lightweight, and efficient, making it suitable for a wide range of applications where quick data retrieval and storage are crucial.
+`zcached` aims to offer rapid, in-memory caching akin to widely-used databases such as Redis.
+Its focus lies in user-friendliness, efficiency, and agility, making it suitable for various applications requiring swift data retrieval and storage.

-Developed using Zig, a modern, versatile, compiled programming language, `zcached` boasts a zero-dependency architecture.
-This distinctive trait empowers it to seamlessly compile and execute on any system equipped with a Zig compiler, ensuring exceptional portability and ease of deployment.
+Crafted using Zig, a versatile, modern, compiled programming language, `zcached` prides itself on a zero-dependency architecture.
+This unique feature enables seamless compilation and execution across systems equipped with a Zig compiler, ensuring exceptional portability and deployment ease.

 ## Features
-- **Zero-Dependency Architecture** - `zcached` is built entirely using Zig, a modern, versatile, compiled programming language.
-This distinctive trait empowers it to seamlessly compile and execute on any system equipped with a Zig compiler, ensuring exceptional portability and ease of deployment.
+- **Zero-Dependency Architecture**: Entirely built using Zig, ensuring seamless execution across systems with a Zig compiler, enhancing portability.
-- **Lightweight Design** - Engineered for efficiency, zcached prides itself on a lightweight structure, boasting a diminutive memory footprint and minimal CPU usage.
-This streamlined design optimizes performance while minimizing resource consumption.
+- **Lightweight Design**: Engineered for efficiency, `zcached` boasts a small memory footprint and minimal CPU usage, optimizing performance while conserving resources.
-- **Optimized Efficiency** - Emphasizing swift data retrieval and storage, zcached prioritizes efficiency at its core.
-Its design intricacies prioritize expeditious operations, ensuring prompt data handling for diverse application requirements.
+- **Optimized Efficiency**: Prioritizing swift data handling, `zcached` ensures prompt operations to cater to diverse application needs.
-- **Diverse Data Type Support** - With a comprehensive range of supported data types including strings, integers, floats, and lists, provides versatility in accommodating various data structures, enhancing its utility across multiple use cases.
+- **Diverse Data Type Support**: Accommodates various data structures like strings, integers, floats, and lists, enhancing utility across different use cases.

 ## Installation
 ### Prerequisites